-To support learning employers across Scotland can gain knowledge, skills and qualifications IMI have, though its Approved Training Centre Network, a significant of offers which are designed to support the sector as we transform to electric vehicle and a low carbon economy.
+To support learning, employers across Scotland can gain knowledge, skills and qualifications IMI have through its Approved Training Centre Network, a significant number of offers which are designed to support the sector as we transform to electric vehicle and a low carbon economy.

 IMI Approved Centres offer EV training and qualifications which lead to IMI TechSafe registration.
 The IMI TechSafe Registration programme ensures those working on and around electric vehicles are qualified but also importantly stay up to date with the every shifting technology.

 The SMTA AUTOESURE programme requires that garage employees are properly qualified and maintain their knowledge on emerging technology.
 The IMI TechSafe programme delivers this to the exact standard required whilst providing consumer visibility.